A difficult start (En ðŸ‡¬ðŸ‡§)

 and the stern…

-a basic preparation and sail “Samourai” to the Ionian sea and our home island, for a total refit.
+a basic preparation and sail “Samourai” to the Ionian sea and to our home island, for a total refit.

 That included cleaning and emptying everything inside…